Submit manuscript...

 57. Cao JX, Yin GL, Yang WJ.
 Identification of a novel male reproduction–related gene and its regulated expression patterns in the prawn, Macrobrachium rosenbergii.
 Peptides.
 2006;27(4):728–735.

 58. Flegel TW, Lightner DV, Lo CF, et al. Shrimp diseases control: past, present and future.
-In: Diseases in Asian Aquaculture Bondad–Reantaso MG & Mohan CV, Fish Health Section, Asian Fisheries Society, Philippines.
+In: Diseases in Asian Aquaculture Bondad–Reantaso MG & Mohan CV, editors.
+Fish Health Section, Asian Fisheries Society, Philippines.
 2008.

 59. Junkunlo K, Prachumwat A, Tangprasittipap A, et al. A novel lectin domain–containing protein (LvCTLD) associated with response of the whiteleg shrimp Penaeus (Litopenaeus vannamei) to yellow head virus (YHV).
 Dev Comp Immunol.
 2012;37(3–4):334–341.